preciofishbone/OmniaDocsG2/blocks/button-link/action-button-65/index.rst

 Use this block to add one or actions activated by buttons on a page.

-In Omnia 6.6 all actions that can be added as an action button can also be added to an Action Menu.
-Now you can create access to these actions in the way that suits your organization.
+In Omnia 6.5 all actions that can be added as an action button can also be added to an Action Menu.
+Now you can create access to these actions the way that suits your organization.

 The following actions are available to add as a button: